blacksheepaul/blacksheepaul/README.md

 [![wakatime](https://wakatime.com/badge/user/dafb4694-ac64-45f8-a0ef-3d87c211ac2e.svg)](https://wakatime.com/@dafb4694-ac64-45f8-a0ef-3d87c211ac2e)

 I am currently employed at a company specializing in corporate tax services, where I focus on backend programming for web services, primarily using Golang.
-I have also accumulated extensive experience with C++, PHP, and JavaScript/TypeScript in my previous roles.
+I have also accumulated extensive experience with C++, PHP, and JavaScript/TypeScript in my previous roles since 2019.

 My extensive professional experience and deep personal interest in computer systems enable me to take on diverse roles.
 I excel in optimizing system performance by analyzing log data and fine-tuning database queries, achieving significant improvements with minimal cost.
 Additionally, I am proficient in both frontend and backend development, as well as Linux operations.
 I am capable of independently designing and implementing web-based frontend projects and developing robust, production-ready backend APIs.